Proportional Dynamics in Exchange Economies: Comparison between the Wu-Zhang dynamics and Proportional Response Dynamics

 where $y_{j,i}(t)$ is the fraction received by player $i$ from good $j$ in round $t$ and the utility of player $i$ in round $t$ is $u_i(t) = \sum_{k=1}^n y_{k,i}(t) \cdot a_{i,k}$.
 (The order of the subscripts here is good, player, which is the convention used in \cite{wu2007proportional}, as opposed to our notation where the order is player, good.)

-\emph{Note}: In the figures (including Figure~\ref{fig:comparison}), the $X$ axis shows the round number, while the $Y$ axis shows each utility $u_i(t)$ over time and each allocation over time, where an allocation means the fraction received by each player $i$ from good $j$, for each $i,j$, for every time unit $t = 0,1,2, \infty$.
+In Figure~\ref{fig:comparison}, the $X$ axis shows the round number, while the $Y$ axis shows each utility $u_i(t)$ over time and each allocation over time, where an allocation means the fraction received by each player $i$ from good $j$, for each $i,j$, for every time unit $t = 0,1,2, \infty$.

 In Figure~\ref{fig:tit-for-tat-cyling}, we show a three player economy on which the tit-for-tat dynamic cycles.
-The valuations are
+To obtain the cycling, we consider valuations